ruchithareddy269/DM-Assignment-4/README.md

 Introduction: Rationale behind the dataset and tool selection.
 Data Loading: Importing the dataset into Colab.
 EDA with Tool: Generating an EDA report with the chosen tool.
 Observations: Key insights and findings from the auto EDA.
-__Apache Beam in Colab__
+__Part3-Apache Beam in Colab__
 Dataset Selection: A dataset that showcases Apache Beam's features.

 Objective: Set up and demonstrate Apache Beam's capabilities within Google Colab.